John6666cat/llama-cpp-python/README.md

 - CUDA Version is 12.4, 12.6 or 12.8
 - Python Version is 3.10, 3.11, 3.12 or 3.13
+- Basic version: A version compiled without using AVX instructions (for compatibility with CPU platforms lacking AVX instructions or with AVX instruction compatibility issues).
+- AVX2 version: A version compiled using AVX2 instructions.

 Check the releases page:
 https://github.com/JamePeng/llama-cpp-python/releases